sudorandom/kmcd.dev/content/posts/2026/whois-is-dead/index.md

 draft: true
 ---

 The `whois` protocol is dead.
 For decades, it was a fundamental tool for network reconnaissance, but its time has passed.
-The protocol was officially sunset for all generic top-level domains in early 2025, replaced by a new kid in town: [RDAP](https://about.rdap.org/).
+The protocol was officially sunset for all generic top-level domains in early 2025, replaced by the more modern, web-based protocol, [RDAP](https://about.rdap.org/).

 {{< image src="whois-dead.png" width="500px" class="center" >}}